drittich/DnsTube/README.md

 * Can update A (IPv4), AAAA (IPv6), SPF, and TXT records
 * Detects network changes and updates DNS automatically
 * Supports split VPN tunneling and lets you choose which network adapter to use
+* **Per-entry adapter selection** - Choose a specific network adapter for each DNS entry individually
 * Supports both Cloudflare API keys and tokens (can be scoped to specific zones)

 ## Requirements